Peter Gabriel: Early life

-Gabriel was born in Chobham on 13 February 1950, the son of Edith Irene (née Allen, 1921–2016) and Ralph Parton Gabriel (1912–2012).
-His maternal grandfather was Colonel Edward Allen, chairman of the Civil Service Department Store on London's Strand, and his paternal grandfather was Christopher Burton Gabriel (1876–1947).
-His mother came from a musical family, while his father was an electrical engineer and dairy farm owner from a long-established family of London timber importers and merchants.
-He was raised at Deep Pool Farm, a Victorian manor near Chobham.
-His great-great-great-uncle, Sir Thomas Gabriel, 1st Baronet, was Lord Mayor of London from 1866 to 1877, who in turn was the grandson of Cornish Plane maker Christopher Gabriel.
-Gabriel attended the private primary school Cable House in Woking and St Andrews Preparatory School for Boys in Horsell.
-During his time at the latter, his teachers noticed his singing talent, but he instead opted for piano lessons from his mother and developed an interest in drumming.
-At age 10, he purchased a floor tom-tom.
+Gabriel was born in Chobham, Surrey, on 13 February 1950, the son of Edith Irene (née Allen, 1921–2016) and Ralph Parton Gabriel (1912–2012).
+His mother, who came from a musical family, was the daughter of Colonel Edward Allen, who was the chairman of the Civil Service Department Store on the Strand.
+His father, who was the son of Christopher Burton Gabriel (1876–1947), was an electrical-engineer and dairy-farm owner from a family of London timber merchants.
+His great-great-great-uncle, Sir Thomas Gabriel, 1st Baronet, was Lord Mayor of London from 1866 to 1877.

+Gabriel was raised at Deep Pool Farm, a Victorian manor, near Chobham.
+He attended the private primary-school Cable House, Woking, and St. Andrews Preparatory School for Boys, Horsell, at the latter of which his teachers noticed his singing talent, but he focussed on piano lessons from his mother.
+He also developed an interest in drumming and, when aged 10 years, bought a floor tom.

 Gabriel later remarked of his early influences, "Hymns played quite a large part.
 They were the closest I came to soul music before I discovered soul music.
 There are certain hymns that you can scream your lungs out on, and I used to love that.
 It was great when you used to get the old shivers down the back."
 He wrote his first song, "Sammy the Slug", at age 12.
-An aunt gave him money for professional singing lessons around this time, but he used it to buy the Beatles' debut album Please Please Me, which had just been released.
-In September 1963, he started at the public Charterhouse School in Godalming.
-There, he was a drummer and vocalist for his first band, the trad jazz outfit the Milords (or M'Lords).
+An aunt gave him money for professional singing-lessons around this time, which he used to buy the Beatles' debut album Please Please Me soon after its release.
+In September 1963, he started at the public Charterhouse School, Godalming.
+There, he was a drummer and vocalist for his first band, the trad jazz outfit called the Milords (or M'Lords).
 This was followed by a holiday band called the Spoken Word, which recorded an acetate in 1966.
 Gabriel played drums in both these bands, with Mike Rutherford later commenting, "Pete wasand still is, I thinka frustrated drummer."